CaioContiG/caiocontig.github.io/_recipes/biscoito_queijo.md

 ---

 ### Extra observations:
 Chives are just one flavor option!
 Consider, Leeks, Garlic, Pimenta calabresa, Chili flakes.
+I tried chives, which is my favorite;
+I tried Leeks, which was good, but need more than chives to get the taste;
-I only tried chives so far, but these variations are worth exploring.
+I tried pimenta calabresa, which good but spicy!
+- **Chives:** My favorite!
+They add a fresh, mild onion-like flavor.
+- **Leeks:** A good alternative, but you'll need more than what you would put for chives to get the taste.
+- **Pimenta calabresa:** good, but spicy!